A Charged and Neutral Spin-$4$ Currents in the Grassmannian-like Coset Model: Conclusions and outlook

 \centerline{\bf Acknowledgments}

 CA thanks Y. Hikida for the discussions.
 This work was supported by the National Research Foundation of Korea(NRF) grant funded by the Korea government(MSIT) (No. 2023R1A2C1003750).
+CA acknowledges warm hospitality from the College of Liberal Arts, Seoul National University of Science and Technology.

 {\Alph{section}\mbox{.}\arabic{equation}}

 {\Alph{section}\mbox{.}\arabic{equation}}